resola-ai/jobs/data/readme.md

 ## Why it would be awesome to work with us

-- We are a distributed team in a multi cultural environment 45+ engineers from 9 nationalities
+- We are a distributed team in a multi cultural environment 50+ engineers from 9 nationalities
 - 5 SaaS products in production
 - Mix of on-site(40%) and remote (60%)
-- Only work from Mon-Fri
 - Flexible working schedule on demand.
 We don’t cling to your time, we only manage the performance & results

 ## Tech stack